manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [x] ~~How to get the type information from header.
 Can fit it on the header.
 How many BIAS are needed?~~ All in *HIERARCH ESO ---*.
 For example.

-- [ ] MUSE cal bias and cal bias linearity?.
+- [x] MUSE cal bias and cal bias linearity?.
 Only cal_bias in the same day.
+Can use cal_bias simply

 - [x] ~~Problem merging Bias works with max of 10 and min of 3..
 When 11 doesnt work.~~ Wrong command to use it in parrallell was missing the `taskset` described in Appendix C.

 - [ ] They say "Since thre is only a single detector configuration available for MUSE, there is no real need to verify that the detector parameters of the raw data frames and calibartions mathc.

-- [ ] No Darks that same day.
+- [x] ~~No Darks that same day.
 200 in total for MUSE.
 Which one to use?.
 Also different ExpTime for the dakrs frm 1200 to 3600.
 Object is 60.
-In the Manueal ut says that the dark current is small so the dark is optional.
+In the Manueal ut says that the dark current is small so the dark is optional.~~  No darks for now.

-- [ ] Many flats that day but only 3 with to that target RA and DEC.
-Only those 3?
+- [x] ~~Many flats that day but only 3 with to that target RA and DEC.
+Only those 3?.~~ All Flats of the night.

 - [x] ~~Got problem *"unable to find recipe muse_bias"*.~~.
 I created a new config file and included where all the libs where the path is: `/opt/reflex/install/lib/esopipes-plugins/muse-1.0.1`